Arvind200323/TechTrove/README.md

 # TechTrove - A FullStack PC Components Website

-This is a full-stack web application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+TechTrove is a full-stack web application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 This platform is designed to help users explore, compare, and purchase PC components for building their dream PCs.

 ## Table of Contents